Lignocellulosic biomass: Pulp and paper industry

 Lignocellulosic biomass is the feedstock for the pulp and paper industry.
 In this process lignin and hemicellulose are typically separated from the plant material leaving the fibrous cellulose component to be processed for paper production, or 'chemical cellulose'.
 Through the pulp process most of the lignin is removed and discharged as waste material in the form of effluent/wastewater before then being used as low-value fuel to generate electricity and heat.
+Some lignin from paper waste is alternatively used as lignosulfonates and sulfonated lignins.

+Sugar

 In principle, the world's current sugar demand could be fulfilled by repurposing pulp and paper mills for lignocellulosic sugar production, making it a promising resilient food.

 Biofuels

+Direct combustion

 Lignocellulosic biomass, in the form of wood fuel, has a long history as a source of energy.
+Straw and other forms of lignocellulostic biomass has more recently been used for electricity generation in the form of uncompressed (bale) and compressed (pellet) fuels.
+Pelleting allows the fuel to be economically transported over further distances.
+First generation pellets are limited to a co-firing rate of 15% in modern IGCC plants.

+Pretreatment before pelletization changes the physical and chemical properties of biomass fuel.
+Torrefaction (a mild pyrolysis) increases the energy density of straw and makes it hydrophobic.
+The resulting pellets have fuel properties similar to coal.

+Conversion

 Since the middle of the 20th century, the interest of biomass as a precursor to liquid fuels has increased.
 To be specific, the fermentation of lignocellulosic biomass to ethanol is an attractive route to fuels that supplements the fossil fuels.
 Biomass can be a carbon neutral source of energy in the long run.
 However depending on the source of biomass, it will not be carbon neutral in the short term.
 For instance if the biomass is derived from trees, the time period to regrow the tree (on the order of decades) will see a net increase in carbon dioxide in the Earth's atmosphere upon the combustion of lignocellulosic ethanol.
 However, if woody material from annual crop residue is used, the fuel could be considered carbon-neutral.
 Aside from ethanol, many other lignocellulose-derived fuels are of potential interest, including butanol, dimethylfuran, and gamma-valerolactone.